What is Pulse?

 Views is an approximate number of visitors who have visited and looked at your photo.
 It counts multiple views from other users, but doesn't count views from yourself.

 All factors that affect the algorithm are not disclosed due to being a trade secret and to prevent abuse.
 Those who attempt to cheat the Pulse rating may be permanently banned from 500px.com.
-If you see any suspicious activity please have it reported, by sending an email to email@example.com.
+If you see any suspicious activity please report it to our Moderators by using these tips.
 For a complete list of 500px terms refer to our Terms page.